BlueBrain/Brayns/doc/UserGuide.md

 #### Realistic somas

-Command lines argument starting with metaballs tell Brayns to reconstruct somas according using the metaballs algorithm.
+Command lines argument starting with metaballs tell Brayns to reconstruct somas using the metaballs algorithm.
 The ```--metaballs-grid-size``` command line argument defines the precision of the generated mesh.
 The ```--metaballs-threshold``` command line argument specifies the threshold for the isosurface defined by function [f(x,y,z) = x^2 + y^2 + z^2].
-The ```--metaballs-samples-from-soma``` command line argument defines how many samples from around the should be considered to generate the mesh.
+The ```--metaballs-samples-from-soma``` command line argument defines how many samples from around the soma should be considered when generating the mesh.

 ```
 braynsViewer ~/morphologies --metaballs-grid-size 60 --metaballs-threshold 1 --metaballs-samples-from-soma 5